na-na-hi/renget/archive/megathread.md

 !!! note ➜ Bookmark this URL
 	- We have a complete replica of the Megathread over at our [r/Piracy Subreddit](https://www.reddit.com/r/Piracy/).
     - ✅ **This Megathread is updated often.
-There are no quality control checks on any copies that are mirroring this one.**
+There are no quality control checks on other copies that are mirroring this one.**

 !!! danger ➜ Disclaimer
 	- Any links **not included in the entire Megathread** were either not approved, or were deleted at some point.